 Services are provided by our faculty, and fees are comparable to other professional centers.
 Occasionally dental students, residents, or licensed health care providers are in attendance.
 X-rays, if needed, are charged separately.
 Payments are due at the time of each visit.
 Services usually fall under medical codes.
 Major credit cards are accepted.

 University of the Pacific, Arthur A. Dugoni School of Dentistry

 Patients requiring treatment for orofacial disorders may self-refer or be referred from private practice and hospital-based dental and medical professionals.
 All patients are seen by appointment only.
 Please contact us at 415.929.6611 to schedule an appointment.
 Our friendly staff provides patients with information to make their visit a satisfying experience.

-Patients will receive a comprehensive evaluation by a dentist (D.D.S.) with a masters degree (M.S.D.) and board-certification in orofacial pain, from the American Board of Orofacial Pain.
+Patients will receive a comprehensive evaluation.
 Please allow approximately one hour for this visit.
 Based on the findings from the initial visit, the doctor will order appropriate tests/studies and make any necessary referrals.
 Prior to initiating treatment, information from the initial examination, referrals and testing will be reviewed with the patient.